marialee222/tictactoe/README.md

 #### MIT xPRO Fullstack Development
-## Tictactoe App
+## Tic-tac-toe App

 ## Description
-The Tictactoe App is a user-friendly platform for playing the classic game of Tic-tac-toe.
+The Tic-tac-toe App is a user-friendly platform for playing the classic game of Tic-tac-toe.
 It allows users to compete against each other or play against the computer.
 The app is built using JavaScript with the React library and CSS for styling.

 Functionality:
  - Users can start a new game of Tic-tac-toe.